 Arena: Does a non-intelligent part numbering scheme take a much shorter time to create a part number?

 Moisan: Yes.
 If I want to go create a part number for a capacitor, I would select the category for Capacitor and Arena PLM will generate the next available number in a sequence.
 I don’t have to know everything about the part either.

-Arena: It seems like an intelligent part numbering system is a cruel misnomer, because you lose flexibility when you are forced know everything about a part before you can even create it.
+Arena: It seems like an intelligent part numbering system is a cruel misnomer because you lose flexibility when you are forced to know everything about a part before you can even create it.